 Encouraging you, reminding you of the value of what you are doing, and helping you apply the truths you are learning to your life.

 Together, we will establish a vibrant, life-giving 360-degree view of what God has done for us, what He will do in us, and what He wants to do through us this year.

 Are you ready?

-This e-mail based Bible Study consists of monthly lessons including a devotional from the book of Galatians, a 30-day Scripture reading plan, shareable graphic, workbook, and digital planner.
+This e-mail-based Bible Study consists of monthly lessons, including a devotional from the book of Galatians, a 30-day Scripture reading plan, shareable graphic, a workbook, and digital planner.
 The estimated time commitment is just 10-15 minutes per day.

 THE DWELL360 BIBLE STUDY WILL HELP YOU: